 To ensure that ESPLOST projects are properly managed, financially transparent and accountable to the community, the Glynn County Board of Education established a Citizens Oversight Committee (COC) after passage of the school system’s first ESPLOST.
 Though the COC is not required by law, the board established it to provide an extra measure of accountability to the citizens of Glynn County regarding the timely and cost-effective expenditure of ESPLOST funds.

 The COC meets monthly to review all ESPLOST-related projects.
-Al Boudreau, the school system’s executive director of operations, serves as the primary liaison between the COC and the Glynn County Board of Education.
-Mr. Boudreau, or his designee, is responsible for providing timely and accurate information to the COC, which will continue to operate until all ESPLOST projects are completed and all ESPLOST funds are dispersed.
+The school system’s Executive Director of Operations serves as the primary liaison between the COC and the Glynn County Board of Education.
+They, or their designee, is responsible for providing timely and accurate information to the COC, which will continue to operate until all ESPLOST projects are completed and all ESPLOST funds are dispersed.

 The COC is confirmed annually by the Board of Education and consists of seven (7) citizens who are appointed to the committee.
 Each board member representing voting districts 1-5 in Glynn County appoints one member; the two at-large board members share one appointment; and the superintendent of schools appoints one member.
 The COC may establish subcommittees, if needed.

 The COC annually elects a chairperson, vice chairperson and secretary.
 COC members serve a term of one year beginning on July 1 in the year they are appointed.
 Members may be appointed for additional terms.

 Contact the Citizens Oversight Committee chairperson by emailing [email protected].

 NOTE: Related files are posted under corresponding ESPLOST subpages in the right-hand column of this page.